 5. Decrease stress

 Another help can be to decrease the stress in your life.
-As you learn to let go of the things that cause you stress and simplify your life, you will feel more relaxed and at peace in general.
-When this happens, you will be much more likely to be patient with your children and husband.
+As you learn to let go of the things that cause you stress and simplify your life, you will feel more relaxed and at peace in general, which will help you be a more patient parent.
+I know this one was a big one for me.
+As I let things go and brought down my overall stress levels, I became more patient with my husband and children.

 6. Get a new perspective

 Put yourself in your child’s shoes.
-Are they the one who is tired, hungry, or overwhelmed?
-Also, remember that they aren’t grown and are still learning to manage their emotions . . . just like we still are, right??
+In their current situation, are they tired, hungry, or overwhelmed?
+Also, remember that they aren’t grown and developed and are still learning to manage their emotions . . . just like we still are, right??
 Remember that they WILL do childish things.

 7. Take time to rejuvenate

 I know you probably think that you don’t have time for rest.
 You have too much to do.
-However, proper rest is important, and I’m not just talking about sleep.
+However, proper rest is so important, and I’m not just talking about sleep.
 While you do need to get enough sleep, you will also want to take a bit of time to relax during the day.
 Implement quiet time with your children if they’re no longer napping, and take a bit of that time to sit and read, pray, and have a comforting or refreshing drink.
+By taking time to recharge, you will have a fresh perspective and renewed energy.

 8. Change your mindset